Jaywing/frontend-boilerplate/README.md

 ## Basic Usage

-##### Install Node.js
+##### Install NodeJS

 Make sure you have unsintalled any pre-existing Node.js installations before installing NVM.
 **Mac**: Use Homebrew to install NVM
 **Windows**: Download NVM from https://github.com/coreybutler/nvm-windows.

-Once NVM is installed, open your preffered terminal and run the following to install Node.js 12.x:
+Once NVM is installed, open your preffered terminal and run the following to install NodeJS:

 ```
-nvm install 14.x
+nvm install 16.x
 ```

-Then activate node 14.x
+Then activate node 16.x

 ```
-nvm use 14.x
+nvm use 16.x
 ```

 #### Install yarn & gulp globally